rzk1/cp2k-mcgill/README.md

 # decide which svn updates git master branch is allowed to receive
 # ideally all changes (except for obvious garbage)
-# stage all modified/deleted files
+# to stage all modified/deleted files use:
 git add -u

+# commit staged files
+git commit -m "message here"

+# send to github
+git push origin master

 ==============================================